letmaker/liko/README.md

 - Specially designed for artificial intelligence and editors
 - Lightweight
 - High performance
-- Integrated with Planck physics engine
+- Covers all functionality needed for games

 ## Capabilities
 - 2D rendering